-The Company capitalizes all exploration costs subsequent to obtaining the right to explore related to the projects to Exploration and Evaluation assets.
-Table below summarizes the expenditures capitalized during the year ended June 30, 2017 and the period ended September 30, 2017.
+The table below summarizes the expenditures capitalized during the year ended June 30, 2017 and the period ended December 31, 2017.

 For the year ended June 30, 2017 impairment charge of \$8,037,430 was recognized in respect of the Magdalena Borate property, as a result of the Company's decision not to invest any further capital in the project.
 The recoverable amount is its estimated fair value less costs to sell and is determined to be \$679,125.
 The Company plans to maintain the mining concessions in good standing for the next fiscal period.